Actionable steps to keep your money saving motivation strong & solid!

 - Neuroscience Explains Why You Need To Write Down Your Goals If You Actually Want To Achieve Them

 - The Power of Writing Down Your Goals and Dreams

 - This is Why You Need to Write Down Your Goals for Faster Success

 Now, how you write them down is up to you.
 On a paper napkin that you keep in your wallet?
 Cool.
 On a Google Doc?
 Cool.
 In a pretty Journal?
 Cool.
-My favorite is Laura Casey’s Powersheets.
-A thought-provoking journal that you WANT TO write in and so much more with helping to guide you through the process in such a profound way.
-This journal is all about helping YOU to stay motivated on your money saving journey.
+A great way to help work through your ideas and financial goals is with the help of a guided workbook just for this.

 When you write your goals down it’s important to know your “why”.
 Why is “this” important to you?
 For some, it may be the constant worry, the struggle.
 For others, it’s all about keeping your family safe…